All Episodes

 It was not about Valerie Plame.

-And and i if if he ever asked me about it during my four appearances of the grand jury, uh I ended up making five.
+And if he ever asked me about it during my four appearances of the grand jury, I ended up making five.

-The final one were where in the fifth uh appearance before the grand jury in April of two thousand and six, uh he asked me a couple of questions about this issue and uh resolved it and let me go.
+The final one where in the fifth appearance before the grand jury in April of 2006, he asked me a couple of questions about this issue and resolved it and let me go.

-But uh but people will be shocked when they read this.
+But people will be shocked when they read this.

 Exactly.

-And then it was but but then two years in they began to develop a weird theory about something far out on the edges of all this, which people can read about in the book.
+But then two years in, they began to develop a weird theory about something far out on the edges of all this, which people can read about in the book.

-And and and when and when Richard Armitage was revealed to be the source, I don't remember her, you know, chortling along to any prison rape jokes t told about him.
+And when Richard Armitage was revealed to be the source, I don't remember her chortling along to any prison rape jokes told about him.

 So when we think it's Rove, let's go get that SOB.

-And when we find out it's Armitage, oh, never mind, don't worry about it.
+And when we find out it's Armitage, oh, never mind.

 Well, that's the point.